doctorray117/minecraft-ondemand/README.md

 From your hosted zone, click `Configure query logging` on the top right.
 Then, click `Grant Permission` so that it will apply appropriate policies for queries to be logged.
 Finally, in `Log group` select `Create log group` and use the suggested name with your domain name in the string, `/aws/route53/yourdomainname.com` and click `Create`.

 ## Optional SNS Notifications
-You can receive a text or email or anything else you want to consume via Amazon SNS, if Twilio isn't your thing.
+You can receive a text or email or anything else you want to consume via Amazon SNS, if Twilio/Telnyx isn't your thing.
 This also allows this to be a 100% AWS solution.

 From the SNS console, create a `Standard` topic called `minecraft-notifications`.
 Also at your convenience, create a Subscription to the topic to a destination of your choice.
 Email is easy and free, SMS is beyond the scope of this documentation but there's plenty of resources out there to help you set it up.